JZ6/Office-Hours-Booking-System/doc/phase1/Scope.md

 ##### Users can receive and configure notification/reminders/student-will-be-late alerts.
 Priority: 3
 Details: Functionality will be offloaded to Google Calendar when syncing is implemented.

-## Team Learning Goals
-The general team goal is to create a robust and feature-rich React client and API service.
-Therefore, use cases which explore this area were chosen.
-Other goals relate to all possible use cases such as learning Docker and working in a team, while features such as a database service provide functionality to use cases.

 ## Handout
 The individuals on your team probably have developed specific tastes over the last years as to what kind of code you like to build.
 The system as described is probably too big for a group to build (part time) in the style you would like to in the time you have.
 Hence, you will likely have to triage the use cases down to a subset in order to focus on the work that is the most valuable to you.
 We use the word valuable here in a very general way.
 (Perhaps because it's a technology you want to get to know more.
 Perhaps it's a technology you want to learn from scratch.
 Perhaps it's a technology that you think will improve your chances in the upcoming hunt for jobs)